experienceshindig-admin/v1/readme.md

 1. A WordPress development server set up locally
 2. All the current plugins and mu-plugins from the server
 3. A copy of the database, with URLs modified for your local
+4. Delete all endurance files from mu-plugins
+5. Make sure your htaccess is a default WordPress file

 ## Contributing
  1. Create a branch